Kanishkachaudhary1/project-calculator/README.md

 # project-calculator
-#  Mini Calculator in Python

-This is a simple command-line calculator written in Python.
+# This is a simple command-line calculator written in Python.
 It performs five basic operations:

 - Addition
 - Subtraction